TigoCTM/tigoctm/src/hugo/content/business_opportunity2.md

  Alternatively, clients pay you in Cryptocurrency, and you hand them back fiat currency.
 You profit in either direction.

- TIGO has removed the technical hurdles, built an amazing network within the industry, and has deep knowledge of Bitcoin and Cryptocurrency.
+ TigoCTM has removed the technical hurdles, built an amazing network within the industry, and has deep knowledge of Bitcoin and Cryptocurrency.
 And with the TIGO opportunity, you get a back door into this once in a lifetime opportunity.